In this guide, we examine the reasons why investing in solar panels might be the right option for you.

 Avail of SEAI grants to cut your installation costs

-The cost of having solar panels installed on your home will depend on the number of panels you buy, and the company you purchase them from.
+The cost of having solar panels installed in your home will depend on the number of panels you buy, and the company you purchase them from.

-For example, the price to get 6-7 solar panels installed on the roof of your new-build home or home extension could start at €3,500.
+For example, the price to get six or seven panels installed on the roof of your home could start at €3,500.
 In older buildings, this could be double the cost.

 To stop this price tag from deterring you from this worthwhile but long-term investment and to encourage households to go green, the SEAI has grants available for all homeowners, including landlords, whose homes were built and occupied before 2021.
 This is defined as the date your electricity meter was installed.
 This is different to other grant measures where the home must be built before 2011.